jlyonsmith/HowTo/README.md

-# How To
+# What Is This?

-This repository is for a "How to do X" documents.
+This is a repository for a how to install things, procedures for doing things and cheatsheets for making things easier.